-- a the way in which the mutual authorities are exercised; - b the applicability of the current employment conditions regulations, being the provisions in this Collective Labour Agreement (CAO) and/or the provisions of the Collective Labour Agreement (CAO) for university hospitals; - c the way in which the liability insurance is regulated.
+- a. the way in which the mutual authorities are exercised; - the applicability of the current employment conditions regulations, being the provisions in this collective agreement (CAO) and/or the provisions of the collective (CAO) agreement for university hospitals; - c. the way in which the liability insurance is regulated.